-Insert injection molding is the process of forming plastic around a non-plastic insert, which can be as simple as a metal rod or as complicated as a battery.
+Insert injection molding, also known as plastic insert molding, is the process of forming plastic around a non-plastic insert, which can be as simple as a metal rod or as complicated as a battery.
 When plastic is molded onto the insert, the two components augment each other, resulting in a more reliable final product that offers advantages from both materials.
 Usually, engineering plastics are used for insert injection molding because of their superior characteristics, such as their resistance to damage, their tensile strength, and their low weight.

 At PDI Molding, we provide in-depth, comprehensive insert injection molding services and work with various plastic grades, including both consumer and engineering grade plastics.
 We also operate 21 different molding machines, including robotic sprue pickers, automated conveyors, coordinate-measuring machines (CMMs), and a vertical press that uses a rotary table and engineering-grade plastics.
 Our advanced setup and over 40 years of experience allow us to handle even the most complicated assignments with reliability and precision.